 August’s secondary birthstone is a magnesium/aluminum member of the spinel minerals.
 These stones are primarily found in mafic igneous rocks in parts of Sri Lanka, Afghanistan, Tajikistan, Myanmar, Vietnam, Tanzania, Kenya, Madagascar and Canada.
 We often associate the green color with the birthstone, but it is also found in many others, such as red, pink, blue, violet, brown, black and colorless.
 Spinel is a little harder than Peridot, coming in at 7.5 – 8.0 on the Mohs scale.

-Meanings & Uses
+Spinel Birthstone Meanings & Uses

 The red versions of spinel is believed to help treat blood loss and inflammatory diseases.

-September
+September Birthstone

 Sapphire

 September's birthstone is directly related to July's birthstone.
 In fact, the only stone in the corundum family that is not considered a sapphire are the red colors that are reserved for rubies.
-Blue is most often associated with this birthstone, but it can also be colorless, green, purple, yellow, brown, pink, black and more.
+Blue is most often associated with September birthstone jewelry, but it can also be colorless, green, purple, yellow, brown, pink, black and more.
 Sapphires are usually found in parts of Sri Lanka, Kashmir, Australia, Myanmar, Thailand and the US.
 They are a sturdy stone with a rating of 9 on the Mohs scale.

-Meanings & Uses
+September Birthstone Meanings & Uses

 Some cultures believe the sapphire symbolizes purity and wisdom.
 Others associate it more with sincerity, truth, faithfulness and nobility.
 In healing, sapphires are thought to treat blood disorders and combat excessive bleeding.
 They’re also thought to help ease pain and reduce stress.
 Some healers often use them to help regulate a person's glands and calm their overactive body systems.

-October
+October Birthstones

 Opal